-110. Special provisions as to containers for narcotic substances r.
-111 Part 6 - Packaging and Labelling of Scheduled Substances
+110. Special provisions as to containers for narcotic substances

 (1) A person must not sell or supply a narcotic substance unless its container is sealed in such a way that, when the seal is broken, the container can be readily distinguished from sealed containers.